jan-grimo/inorgmol/notes.md

 # Improvement ideas
 - Parametrizeable shapes (e.g. for symmetric distortions in octahedron or bipyramids)
+- Add interface to semiempirics: yaehmop / Sparrow (MNDO/PM6)
+  - Use for cheap evaluations of single-center best shape by cutting the molecule into a fragment (to a cutoff distance, with possibly more if there's a metal)
+  - Use for evaluation of rotational minima over builtin
+    - Makes serialization challenging, though!

 look through the GitLab issues again!